nazunalika/rpmspecs/atheme/README.rst

 * mock -r dist-X-arch ~/rpmbuild/SRPMS/atheme-*.src.rpm

   * Replace dist with fedora or centos
-  * Replace X with version number 6 or 7
+  * Replace X with version number 7 or otherwise
   * Replace arch with your appropriate architecture